Mbed-TLS/mbedtls-docs/architecture/proposed/long-term-plans.md

 We would like to replace it with a module that performs constant-time arithmetic on numbers modulo N, without any dynamic allocation.
 As this requires an extensive change of the API of the bignum module, this is a major endeavor involving significant changes to asymmetric crypto modules.

+### Replacing ALT implementations by PSA drivers

+It is currently possible to replace some of the library modules and functions by alternative implementations by defining a symbol `MBEDTLS_xxx_ALT` and linking with a custom implementation of the corresponding functions.
+This is typically useful when the custom implementations calls cryptographic acceleration hardware.

+The design of the ALT interfaces is cumbersome, especially when replacing a whole module.
+The ALT implementer must respect the semantics of the original functions, and cannot easily reuse part of the exiting code (for example, to perform padding).
+This limits the evolution possibilities of the library since changes of semantics that are backward-compatible for applications usually break ALT implementations.

+In Mbed TLS 3.0, existing ALT implementations continue to work, since PSA drivers are not fully implemented yet.
+However, it is likely that no new ALT possibility will be added.
+Once PSA drivers are ready for production, ALT implementations will be deprecated, likely to be removed in Mbed TLS 4.0.

 ## API design

 ### Secure by default, hard to misuse